smallfz/libnfs-go/README.md

 Experimental NFS v4 server library in pure go.

-The motive I started this project is mainly I need to immigrate a few projects to k8s and there are no other storage services except a COS(like aws s3).
-So I need something to join a COS and a k8s PV together.
+The motive I started this project is mainly I need to immigrate a few projects to k8s and there are no other storage services except an OSS(like aws s3).
+So I need something to join OSS and k8s PV together.
 To me NFS is a interesting choice.

 Currently this repo doesn't include any COS wrapper in it.